KWillets/lcp-quicksort/README.md

      a[hi]:===>

-LCP Quicksort therefore uses two phases:  After a new pivot P_new is selected, elements are partitioned by lcp's which are greater than, equal to, or less than P_new's.
-In the second phase, the middle partition is split by actual character comparisons against P\_new, lcp's are updated, and the two subpartitions are recursively sorted, for a total of five partitions and four recursions (the middle partition contains the pivot and all equal elements).
+LCP Quicksort therefore uses two phases:  After a new pivot P_new is selected, elements are partitioned by lcp's which are greater than, equal to, or less than P_new's, and the two unequal partitions are recursively sorted.
+In the second phase, the middle partition is split by actual character comparisons against P\_new, lcp's are updated, and the two unequal subpartitions are recursively sorted, for a total of five partitions and four recursions (the middle partition contains the pivot and all equal elements, as with multikey quicksort).

-Where the lcp's are strictly unequal, string comparison against P_new would yield either a shorter lcp or the same length, so these sections retain P_prev as their previous pivot.
+In Phase 1, where the lcp's are strictly unequal, string comparison against P_new would yield either a shorter lcp or the same length, so these sections are sorted separately, retaining P_prev as their previous pivot, instead of merging them with the adjacent partitions from Phase 2.
+This is equivalent to two rounds of multikey quicksort, where the first key is (decreasing or increasing) lcp, and the second is actual character comparisons.
 This key optimization prevents lcp's from decreasing.

 Only elements which have equal lcp's against the previous pivot are ambiguous; these are subjected to string comparison against P_new and given a second phase of (<.=,>) partitioning, and they receive updated lcp's against the new pivot.